A Certain Captivated Feeling

 Cover of Intermezzo by Sally Rooney

 To deal with the ‘sugariness’ first.
 What I meant by that is that the book presented what seemed to me a very idealised view of romantic and sexual love.
 The characters are not only good looking and intelligent, but also exceptionally emotionally intelligent: extremely honest with one another about their own feelings, extremely willing to accomodate the feelings of others.
-Things happen which seem unlikely, and sometimes the book read to me like a sexual fantasy (and a male sexual fantasty at that) rather than a depiction of the real complications and ambivalences of sexual/romantic relationships between men and woman.
+Things happen which seemed unlikely, and sometimes the book read to me like a sexual fantasy (and a male sexual fantasty at that) rather than a depiction of the real complications and ambivalences of sexual/romantic relationships between men and woman.

 Meanwhile Ivan, the younger brother, who is a 22-year old semi-professional chess player, very handsome, very smart, but shy, naive, gentle, and sexually very inexperienced, manages to seduce Margaret, the very nice and extremely beautiful 36-year-old director of an arts centre where he’s been booked to play ten simultaneous exhibition games.
-And he does so a matter of hours after meeting her – which, speaking as a recovering shy, naive, gentle, sexually inexperienced young man, feels rather unlikely, though it is, to my inner naive young man, without doubt a very alluring fantasy.
+And he does so a matter of hours after meeting her – which, speaking as a recovering shy, naive, sexually inexperienced young man, feels rather unlikely, though it is, to my inner naive young man, without doubt a very alluring fantasy.

 What I ended up liking about this book is this.
 Books about sexual love are of course two a penny -it is probably the single most common driver of human stories – but usually they take sexual attraction and sexual love as a given, a thing that everyone understands and recognises.
 In this book, it seems to me, Sally Rooney doesn’t do that.
 She attempts to unpack sexual love, and look at it in an almost naive way, as if encountering it for the first time, even though her prose is itself polished and sophisticated.
 I think that’s what writers should do with human experience: make us see things we think we already know as if they were new and fresh.
 What’s more- and this is something that I think is relatively unusual for a woman writer- she does this as much from a male point of view as a female one, both with equal sympathy.

 What drew me into the book was the original encounter between Ivan and Margaret, which begins some twenty pages in.
-The chess club which is hosting the exhibition event, almost all of whose members are male, is putting together the room for the exhibition game when Margaret, the manager of the venue, enters.
+The chess club which is hosting the exhibition event, almost all of whose members are male, is putting together the room for the simultaneous games when Margaret, the manager of the venue, enters.
 She is a very beautiful woman and the men all react to this fact -they have been busy moving tables about and suddenly start to do so in a more ‘manly’ fashion, while pretending not to notice her at all.
 Ivan thinks about what it must be like to be a beautiful woman, and how tiresome it must be to have men constantly reacting to your beauty, and not just dealing with you as a fellow human.

 And then he starts to wonder, given that he can see how tiresome it must be to have to deal with unwanted sexual comments and invitations if you are an attractive woman, how exactly it is possible for men and women, ‘to reach a mutually agreeable situation without one person making an advance on the other which may turn out to be unwanted’.
 Somehow other people seem to manage it – Ollie himself, who is ‘small and portly’, is wearing a wedding ring – but how?